GuenterQuast/mimoCoRB/builddoc/index.rst

 For application developers: Access Classes in the module *buffer_control*
 -------------------------------------------------------------------------

-To facilitate user interaction with the buffer manager a set of additional classes is provided in the module *buffer_control* to set-up and manage cascades of ringbuffers and the associated functions for filling, filtering and extracting data.
+To facilitate user interaction with the buffer manager, a set of additional classes is provided in the module *buffer_control* to set-up and manage cascades of ringbuffers and the associated functions for filling, filtering and extracting data.
 These classes are most interesting for application developers wanting to build upon the *mimoCoRB* framework.

 The classes are:

   - `class buffer_control`
       Set-up and management of ringbuffers and associated sub-processes.
       This is the overarching class with access to all created buffers and sub-processes.

   - `class rbImport`
-      Read data from source (front-end like a PicoScope USB oscilloscope, of from file or simulation) and put data in a mimo_buffer.
-Data input is handled by a call of a user-supplied Python generator (i.e. via 'yield()') for data and metadata.
+      Read data from source (e.g. a front-end like a PicoScope USB oscilloscope, or from a file or simulation)  and put data in a mimo_buffer.
+Data input is handled by a call of a user-supplied Python generator (i.e. via '*yield*') for data and metadata.

   - `class rbTransfer`
       Read data from a mimo_buffer, filter and/or reformat data and write to output mimo_buffer(s).
-      Data is provided as the argument to a user-defined filter function returning *None* if data is to be discarded, a number if data is to be copied to another buffer, or - optionally - a list of transformed data records produced from processed input data.
+      Data is provided as the argument to a user-defined filter function, returning *None* if data is to be discarded, a number if data is to be copied to another buffer, or - optionally - a list of transformed data records produced from processed input data.
 If such data are provided, a respective number of ringbuffers as destination must be configured.